Network Time Protocol: Secure extensions

 Network Time Security (NTS) is a secure version of NTPv4 with TLS and AEAD.
 The main improvement over previous attempts is that a separate "key establishment" server handles the heavy asymmetric cryptography, which needs to be done only once.
 If the server goes down, previous users would still be able to fetch time without fear of MITM.
-NTS is currently supported by several time servers, including CloudFlare.
-It is supported by NTPSec and chrony.
+NTS is supported by several NTP servers including Cloudflare and Netnod.
+It can be enabled on chrony, NTPsec, and ntpd-rs.

 Microsoft also has an approach to authenticate NTPv3/SNTPv4 packets using a Windows domain identity, known as MS-SNTP.
 This system is implemented in the reference ntpd and chrony, using samba for the domain connection.